Topological insulators and geometry of vector bundles: Role of symmetry

 \subsubsection{Quantization of Zak phase}

-For example, consider a chain with two atomic $p$-orbitals in the unit cell, shown in Fig.~\ref{Fig:ReflectionOrb}.
-Assume that both orbitals are placed at the center of the cell, and that the reflection symmetry exchanges the orbitals.
-The reflection operator acts as $\hat R|a_m\ket =|b_{-m}\ket$, and similarly $\hat R|b_m\ket =|a_{-m}\ket$.
-Thus its matrix is $R=\sigma_x$.
-As usual, we express Bloch Hamiltonian matrix as $H_k = \sum_i h_i(k)\sigma_i$.
-From conjugation properties of Pauli matrices\footnote{Recall that the conjugation by $\sigma_x$ describes $\pi$ rotation about $x$ axis in the space of Pauli matrices.} we deduce that

-Let us find the points $\trim$ in momentum space that are fixed under reflection.
-These are solutions of the equation $k=-k$.
-Since the Brillouin zone is a circle, we have two such points: $\trim=0, \pi$.
-Then $h_y(\trim)$ and $h_z(\trim)$ are forced to vanish, and $H(\trim)\sim \sigma_x$.
-There are two essentially different situations: the signs of $h_x$ at $\trim$ may be the same or different.

-First, consider the case when $\sign[h_x(0)] = \sign[h_x(\pi)]$.
-The simplest Hamiltonian in this class is given by $H^0_k= \sigma_x$.
-One can deform it away from $\sigma_x$ at intermediate points $k\neq \trim$.
-However, the condition (\ref{Eq:Symm_h}) requires that the images of the two halves of the Brillouin zone on the Bloch sphere are two symmetric loops with opposite orientation, as shown in Fig.~\ref{Fig:ReflectionBloch} on the left.

-For the second case, $\sign[h_x(0)] = - \sign[h_x(\pi)]$, a representative Hamiltonian $H_k^1$ can be described as a uniform $2\pi$ rotation in the $xy$ plane in the space of Pauli matrices.
-The symmetry constraints require that any possible deformation is symmetric, and the loop always encloses half of the Bloch sphere (Fig.~\ref{Fig:ReflectionBloch}, right).
+The presence of inversion symmetry restricts possible values of the Zak phase.
+We will demonstrate this in two ways, one more visual and the other more formal.

+First, we note that the charge density $\rho_{\alpha m}$ is symmetric under inversion.
+Indeed, note that the \emph{real-space} Hamiltonian $\hat H$ commutes with the inversion $\hat \inv$, which acts on the orbitals according to \eqref{Eq:InvOrb}.
+Thus, one can find the simultaneous eigenstates of both operators.
+The Bloch states $|\psi_k\ket$ are eigenstates of $\hat H$, but are not eigenstates of $\hat \inv$ unless $k=\trim$.
+To fix this, we define the new states for $k\neq \trim$ by

+One checks that the states $|\psi_{k\pm}\ket$, together with $|\psi_\trim\ket$, are in fact eigenstates both for $\hat H$ and for $\hat \inv$.
+Since each state makes an inversion-symmetric contribution to the charge density \eqref{Eq:ChargeDens}, the distribution $\rho_{\alpha m}$ is inversion-symmetric.
-Next, let us find the Zak phase in both cases.
-Since the orbitals have the same spatial position, we set $\tau_a= \tau_b =0$, thus $|\alpha_k\ket = |\widetilde \alpha_k\ket$, so the subtleties of basis choice can be safely ignored.
-The Berry connections coincide $A=\widetilde A$, and the Zak phase equals the Berry phase of a two-level system.
-It can be easily found from the solid angle spanned by the image of the Brillouin zone on the Bloch sphere.

-In the first case, if a single loop encloses a solid angle $\Omega_1$, we have for the polarization:
+The symmetry of the charge density implies that the dipole moment of the unit cell $P_{dip}$ vanishes (recall that the inversion center lies in the middle of the unit cell).
+It follows from Eq.~\eqref{Eq:BerryPotentials} that two Berry connections coincide $\widetilde A_k = A_k$, and the Zak phase equals the Berry phase of a two-level system.
+It thus can be easily found from the solid angle spanned by the image of the Brillouin zone on the Bloch sphere.
+Two typical situations are shown in Fig.~\ref{Fig:ReflectionBloch}.
+In the first case, if a single loop encloses a solid angle $\Omega_1$, we have for the Zak phase:

 In the second case the solid angle always equals $2\pi$, so that